Indie travel app Lambus makes group trip planning easier – TechCrunch

 Documents can also be uploaded through an “Import PDF” feature, as an alternative to email sharing.
 And photos can be added by snapping a picture or importing from the phone’s Camera Roll, as well.

-The photo feature is handy for saving those miscellaneous pieces of travel information — like how to access an Airbnb upon arrival, travel directions posted on an event or venue’s website, a helpful online review you saved, and more.
+The photo feature is handy for saving those miscellaneous pieces of travel information — like how to access an Airbnb upon arrival, travel directions posted on an event or venue’s website, a helpful online review you saved and more.
 It’s also a fast way to import any other information, without having to rely on email or uploads.

 In the expenses section, you can keep track of either private or group expenses by entering the amount and what it was for, and, optionally, if it’s been paid.